NJCsih/DarksGarden/index.md

 # My Digital Garden

-A place for me.
-Here is a collection of little rabbit holes I go down.
+Welcome to my humble little corner on the internet!
+Here I document random little rabbit holes and various things I learn, I hope it's of some use :)

 ## Fun Notes